algorithmiaio/dev-center/_pages/clients/curl.md

 You will get a result that returns the address of the new data collection.

 {% highlight bash %}
-curl -X POST -d 'newCollection' -H 'Authorization: Simple YOUR_API_KEY' https://api.algorithmia.com/v1/data/.my
+curl -X POST -d '{"name": "newCollection"}' -H 'Content-Type: application/json' -H 'Authorization: Simple YOUR_API_KEY' https://api.algorithmia.com/v1/data/.my

 -> {"result": "data://.my/newCollection"}
 {% endhighlight %}